lee-hodg/fpghost.github.io/_posts/2020-11-17-covid-analysis.md

 The UK went into its first national lockdown on 23 March 2020, and the second lockdown began on the 5 Nov 2020.

-In this section we will take a look at what impact if any these lockdowns had on the rising daily case numbers.
+In this section I will take a look at what impact if any these lockdowns had on the rising daily case numbers.

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/uk_lockdowns_1st_deaths.png)